SafeguardLi/Getting-Cleaning-Data-Final-Assignment/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-Plus, The set of variables that were estimated from these signals are:
+Plus, the set of variables that were estimated from these signals are:

 * mean: Mean value
 * std: Standard deviation